saderod/saderod/README.md

 # My app project I used with some friends when I was competing in Pokemon VGC before when megas were first introduced.
 Used it to develop my core team for Regionals in Orlando.
+Used python and tkinter (GUI) to make it.
+It sends data to a MySQL database, where I can analyze suggestions from other players on what moves to give my Mega Gengar for that competition season.